African immigration to Europe: Effects

+Thousands of migrants have died trying to cross the Sahara and the Mediterranean on their way to Europe.

+Immigration policies

-European immigration policies
+European Union

 The European Union does not have a common immigration policy regarding nationals of third countries.
 Some countries, such as Spain and Malta, have called for other EU member states to share the responsibility of dealing with migration flows from Africa.
 Spain has also created legal migration routes for African migrants, recruiting workers from countries including Senegal.
 Other states, such as France under the presidency of Nicolas Sarkozy, have adopted more restrictive policies, and tried to offer incentives for migrants to return to Africa.
 While adopting a more liberal approach than France, Spain has also, according to a Council on Foreign Relations report, "attempted to forge broad bilateral accords with African countries that would exchange repatriation for funding to help the returned migrants".

+Spain

 Spain has also run regularisation programmes in order to grant employment rights to previously irregular immigrants, most notably in 2005, but this has been the subject of criticism from other EU governments, which argue that it encourages further irregular migration and that regularised migrants are likely to move within the EU to richer states once they have status in Spain.

+Netherlands

 De Haas argues that restrictive European immigration policies have generally failed to reduce migration flows from Africa because they do not address the underlying structural demand for labour in European states.
 Dirk Kohnert argues that EU countries' policies on migration from Africa are focused mainly on security and the closing of borders.
 He is also skeptical that the EU's programmes that are designed to promote economic development in West Africa will result in reduced migration.

+Australia

 Stephen Castles argues that there is a "sedentary bias" in developed states' migration policies towards Africa.
 He argues that "it has become the conventional wisdom to argue that promoting economic development in the Global South has the potential to reduce migration to the North.
 This carries the clear implication that such migration is a bad thing, and poor people should stay put".

+France

 Julien Brachet argues that while "irregular migration from sub-Saharan Africa to Europe is very limited in absolute and relative numbers", "none" of the European migration policies implemented in northern and western Africa "has ever led to a real and sustainable decrease in the number of migrants" travelling towards Europe, but they have "directly fostered the clandestine transport of migrants".